 Does the FHA issue loans?

-No. To give lenders greater assurance in lending money to people with less desirable credit scores or less cash on hand, the Federal Housing Administration (FHA) insures loans.
-This gives lenders the confidence to issue loans, knowing that the government will pay them back if the borrower doesn't.
+No. To give mortgage lenders greater assurance in lending money to people with less desirable credit scores or less cash on hand, the Federal Housing Administration (FHA) provides mortgage insurance to the loans.
+This gives lenders the confidence to issue loans, knowing that the government will pay them back if the borrower doesn't make their mortgage payments.

 What types of property qualify for FHA loans?